Which is better furnace or boiler

 1. 1

-Consider the size of your home, insulation levels, and existing ductwork or plumbing to determine whether a furnace or boiler would be the better fit.
+Consider the size and layout of your home, your budget, and your personal heating preferences to determine whether a furnace or boiler would be the better fit.

 2. 2